dossiers-page/dossiers-page/_posts/2020-10-18-bring-your-own-data.md

 Please add your comments at the bottom of the page on the use of such a tool/how this could be made better etc
 ## How to get started (animation below)
 ![Instructions](/assets/images/how_to_use_the_analysis_portal.gif)

+If you are confused on how to interpret the charts below, please have a [look at the previous post](https://dossiers.page/how-to-reduce-heart-disease-risk-an-exploratory-model-analysis-on-open-data-set/)
 ### Please wait for the below application to load
 <iframe src="https://warm-fjord-93528.herokuapp.com/" title="EMA" width='100%' height='4260' frameBorder="0"  allowtransparency="true"></iframe>